sap-tutorials/Tutorials/tutorials/hana-dbx-overview/hana-dbx-overview.md

 ### SAP HANA Cloud free tier or trial

->To complete the tutorials in this group, an SAP HANA instance is needed.
+To complete the tutorials in this group, an SAP HANA instance is needed.
 Steps 3 and 6 in this tutorial provide two  different, free options that can be used to set up an SAP HANA instance.
 Only one of these steps needs to be completed if you currently do not have access to an SAP HANA instance.
 Alternatively, step 7 provides a quick and easy way to try out SAP HANA Cloud although you will be given access to a user with fewer permissions.
+Trial is only available on the US10 landscape and is in a separate SAP BTP trial account whereas free tier is avialable in multiple production SAP BTP accounts and provides a seamless transition from a free tier to a paid plan.

 Continue on to the next tutorial in this group once you have access to an SAP HANA instance.